Sarah Bolton named next president of Whitman College, will leave Wooster at end of academic year

 Bolton joined Wooster in 2016 and is the first woman and first physicist to serve in the permanent role of president.
 During her tenure at Wooster, Bolton has championed significant transformations of the campus community and overall student experience by catalyzing investments in virtually every area of the College and building strategic connections across disciplines, individuals, teams, cultures, and differences to support the thriving of every student.

 The “Connect, Create, Discover” strategic plan, developed by Bolton in collaboration with the Wooster community, served as a guide for much of the transformation accomplished in recent years.
-Sustained strong enrollments and fundraising fueled this critical work amid the most significant pandemics to hit campus in its more than 150-year history.
+Sustained strong enrollments and fundraising fueled this critical work amid the most significant pandemic to hit campus in its more than 150-year history.

 “Serving as Wooster’s president has been a tremendous joy and privilege.
 I will always deeply admire this extraordinary community—its people, its values, its leadership in teaching and learning, and its vision for the future,” said Bolton.
 “I am profoundly grateful for all the ways that Wooster’s students, staff, faculty, board and alumni have come together to make our college an even brighter beacon for learning over the past five and a half years”